 Wolfe is an Iowa native that made the move to Nashville for a year to attend Belmont.
 Although the students inspired her, she eventually moved back to Iowa — for financial reasons.
 Fast forward to now and she’s done with her first album and she’s looking toward the future.

 Nashville Noise: You decided to pursue music professionally but you’ve been singing since you were three.
 What are some of your earliest inspirations?

 Caitlyn Wolfe: Definitely Cher and Gretchen Wilson.
 I wanted to put on big theatrical shows and sing big belty songs.
 Those were also the first two concerts I saw live and it gave me such a high.
 I realized that music was the one thing in my life that I never got tired of, and couldn’t run away from.

-You’ve come a long way and are working on your first full-length album.
+You’ve come a long way and just finished your first album.
 That’s a huge deal!
 How are you feeling about it?

-I’m feeling so nervous about it!
-Recording is all wrapped up at this point and all the behind-the-scenes stuff is pretty much done with.
-This is the exciting part, but also the most terrifying!
-Writing songs is like opening up your diary to the world… I’ve written thousands of songs, but the ones in this album are some of the more personal.
+I’m feeling so nervous about it… Writing songs is like opening up your diary to the world… I’ve written thousands of songs, but the ones in this album are some of the more personal.
 They definitely tell the stories of life situations I am not necessarily the most proud of.

 I love the title of the album, Little Bad.
 You told us there’s a lot of good in your life but this isn’t about this, it’s about the Little Bad — literally.
 Can you give us a small taste at some of the bad?